-(P53)
+(P41)

+Then we will apply our model to different aircrafts and we will start with the development of coordinates.
 For the Flying Wing aircraft, as we've already divided it into four blocks, we define the intersection point of the main aisle and the ith block aisle as (i, 0, 0), and the ith block aisle as its x-grid.
 And for the TETA aircraft, we define the entrance cell in the left as (0, 0), and the direction of the two aisles as the x-grid.
 The seats with a negative x-coordinate are the first class.
 And for the rest, passengers with seats x-coordinated 1 and 9 would board first, while those with 4 and 6 board last.

-(P54)
+(P42)

-Here are the coordinates for the TETA Aircraft.
+Here are the coordinates for the Two Entrance Two Aisle Aircraft.

-(P56)
+(P43)

+This is Claim Two, which helps us find the best strategy for the two kinds of aircrafts.

+(P44)

 Here are the main ideas when we apply the model to different aircrafts.
-TETA and the Flying Wing are two kinds of multi-aisle aircrafts, and we found that they can be divided into smaller individual parts similar to ordinary one-aisle aircrafts.
+Two Entrance Two Aisle and the Flying Wing are two kinds of multi-aisle aircrafts, and we found that they can be divided into smaller individual parts similar to ordinary one-aisle aircrafts.

-(P57)
+(P45)